 (Lecture is pre- or co-requisite; CHEM 362L is prerequisite for CHEM 363L) Experiments demonstrate physical-chemical properties of matter and reactions.
-3-hour laboratory each semester.
+Three hours laboratory each semester.

 CHEM 370 Drs.
 Vinson, Rusak Instrumental Analysis 2 credits (Prerequisite: CHEM 360 or 362) Instrumental methods of analysis consisting of theory and application of such instrumental techniques as spectroscopy, polarography, and instrumental titrimetry.
-2-hour lecture.
+Two hours lecture.